The European Union Ecolabel Award Scheme

 Paints and Varnishes

-Wood-, Cork- and Bamboo-based floor coverings
+Wood-, cork- and bamboo-based floor coverings

-Furniture and Bed Mattresses
+Furniture and Mattresses

-Graphic paper, Tissue paper and Tissue products
+Tissue paper and tissue products

 For further information such as product criteria, application procedures, application forms etc. consult the EU Ecolabel website - How to apply